Universal Credit Work Capability Assessment statistics: methodology

 UC WCA MSRS dataset – medical conditions

 Medical conditions are determined by matching UC WCA data to the Medical Services Referral System (MSRS) which shows the medical conditions recorded by Assessment Providers based on claimants self-reported medical conditions in combination with the WCA.
-Clerical or paper based assessments are not recorded on the MSRS system (No medical condition information available).
-These are generally claimants who are too ill to attend a WCA based on medical grounds, including severely or terminally ill cases.
+Those without a medical condition comprise claimants for whom a decision is made without the need for a WCA.
+This includes some severe and terminally ill cases as well as claimants with other complex needs.

 As part of the discovery phase for these statistics, the proportion of cases for which medical condition is recorded has been monitored over time.
 The proportion of known cases has generally improved since the series started in April 2019 and since January 2022 has exceeded 80% of all WCA decisions.
 On this basis, statistics have been published for the cumulative period from January 2022.
 Further updates to these statistics are dependent on achieving the threshold for reported medical conditions.